HTTP-RPC/Kilo/README.md

 Arguments sent via the query string or using one of the form encodings are converted to parameter values via the `toString()` method.
 Iterable values (such as lists) represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 When using the multi-part form data encoding, instances of `java.net.URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
 Iterables of URL values operate similarly to `<input type="file" multiple>` tags.

-When using the JSON encoding, a single JSON object containing the entire argument dictionary is sent in the request body.
+When using the JSON encoding, a single JSON object containing the entire argument map is sent in the request body.
 Arguments are converted to their JSON equivalents as follows:

 * `Number` or numeric primitive: number
 * `Boolean` or `boolean`: true/false